Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Output:
+- Output:

 ``` text
 Parent
 ```

-The child is cancelled.
+- The child is cancelled.

-Cancelling a child does not normally cancel its parent.
+- Cancelling a child does not normally cancel its parent.

-But cancelling the parent cancels its children.
+- Cancelling the parent cancels its children.

 ``` text
 parent.cancel()